-- A soft bristled brush for scuffs (or a dry erase marker will work)
+- A soft-bristled brush for scuffs (or a dry marker will work)

 - A dry cloth or dry sponge

-Leather conditioner will vary depending on leather.
-For a smooth leather use conditioner, for a textured leather a spray is better. - Oil based will darken and add waterproof characteristics
+Leather conditioner will vary depending on the leather.
+For smooth leather use conditioner, for textured leather, a spray is better. - Oil-based will darken and add waterproof characteristics

 Step-by-Step: How to Clean Your Leather Cowboy Boots

-Prep: Gather the damp rag, soft brush, a dry rag, leather conditioner and leather polish to get started.
+Prep: Gather a damp rag, soft brush, dry rag, leather conditioner, and leather polish to get started.

 Dry your boots: Make sure your boots are completely dry.
 If your boots have become wet to the point of saturation, remove the insole and use a paper towel to dry the boot thoroughly inside and out.
 Don’t dry your boots with direct heat - this will cause cracking.